Language selection

 Discover Canada in Taiwan

-In recent decades, Canada and Taiwan have built a close relationship based on a wide range of shared values, not least of which are respect for democracy and human rights.
-Our team is committed to growing our strong bilateral commercial and cultural ties as well as our longstanding people-to-people relations.
+In recent decades, Canada-Taiwan relations have gone from strength to strength, based on a wide range of shared values, not least of which are respect for democracy and human rights.
+Building on this foundation, our team is fully committed to growing our strong bilateral commercial and cultural ties as well as our longstanding people-to-people relations.

 Meanwhile, Canadian technology is present everywhere in Taiwan.
-Examples include: the mammoth damper that keeps Taipei 101 steady during typhoons and earthquakes, Bombardier trains that carry thousands of Taipei commuters every day on the Neihu MRT line, and Canadian-made helicopters and planes that transport passengers to Taiwan’s remote islands.
-Canada’s pioneering work in artificial intelligence and clean technology offers great potential for expanding our cooperation.
-We welcome the role that the Canadian company Northland Power will play in Taiwan’s sustainable economy with their wind power expertise.
+Examples include: the mammoth tuned mass damper that keeps Taipei 101 steady during typhoons and earthquakes, significant investment by Northland Power and the Caisse de Dépôt et placement du Québec in Taiwan’s offshore wind projects, Bombardier trains that carry thousands of commuters every day on Taipei’s Neihu MRT line, and Canadian-made helicopters and planes that transport passengers to Taiwan’s offshore islands.
+Canada’s pioneering work in artificial intelligence and clean technology, along with its bountiful natural resources, offer great potential for expanding our collaboration to advance the global green transition.

-Whether you are Canadian or Taiwanese, whether you are interested in business or pleasure, I invite you to explore our website and Facebook page and discover the growing presence of Canada in Taiwan.
+Whether you're Canadian or Taiwanese, interested in business or culture, I invite you to explore our website and Facebook page to discover the vibrant and growing presence of Canada in Taiwan.
+I look forward to connecting with you.

 Date modified: